ashishxcode/vite-react-boilerplate/README.md

 ---

-# Vite React Boilerplate App
+# Vite React Starter Kit

 CLI tool to scaffold a create vite react app with tailwindcss and shadcn-ui.